-Kristin Vollset (aka *The Musical Slave) is a travelling musician, filmmaker and producer.
-She writes songs about people, love, cosmic forces, and the world economy.
-But she is equally passionate about filmmaking, and has created her own unique style, producing short films that combine the genres of documentary, fiction and music video.
+Kristin Vollset (aka *The Musical Slave) is a musician, filmmaker and producer.
+She writes songs about life, cosmic forces and the world economy, and is equally passionate about filmmaking - producing short films that combine the genres of documentary, fiction and musical.

-The Musical Slave is from Bergen, on the west coast of Norway.
-But she´s happiest when she´s out wandering.
-She started making music, jamming on the streets of Lyon, in France around the year 2000.
-In 2001 she moved to London where she attended the London Film School, and also ended up making vocal- and noisebased soundscapes with a small group of musicians.
-In 2003 she travelled to Mexico, and started working as a street musician there.
+Vollset is from Bergen on the west coast of Norway, but she´s happiest when she´s out wandering.
+She started making music around the year 2000, jamming on the streets in France.
+In 2001 she moved to London where she attended the London Film School, and also composed vocal- and noisebased soundscapes with a small group of musicians.
+In 2003 she travelled to Mexico, where she started working as a street musician.
 She also worked as a fisher in the Mexican lagoon of Temascal.

-From 2011 to 2014 she lived in Ireland, which she desribes as her soul´s true home.
-She ended up buying her own horse and becoming part of the urban horse culture around the Guinness factory in Dublin.
-In 2013 she released her first documentary style music video, "Cold Wind Blowing", which marked the founding of her production company, Up Your Hole Productions.
+From 2011 to 2014 she lived in Ireland, which she describes as her soul´s true home.
+She ended up buying her own horse and becoming part of the urban horse community around the Guinness factory in Dublin.

-In 2020 she released another song and short documentary from inner city Dublin, "They can´t stop you".
-It recently won the award for best Norwegian music video at the Bergen International Film Festival, in October 2020.
+In 2020 she released another song and short musical documentary from inner-city Dublin, "They can´t stop you".
+It won the award for best music video at the Bergen International Film Festival, in October 2020.